lehenbauer/dsc-tl100/README.md

 Invoke open_serial_port

+or run tclsh and source the go.tcl file.  it'll connect and do a status request and set the DSC date and time to match the system time from your computer.

 You can now send commands to the DSC alarm system through the TL-100

 * poll - send a poll command.
 The resonse is a commmand acknowledge for command 000, the poll command.